icosahedron/flagrantsystemerror/src/posts/dns_home_network.md

 # DNS on Home Network #

 I have a small home network which has a website (not this one), a code repository, a PC for the kids, a printer, and some VMs running various services.
 With only a few machines, I long procrastinated setting up a way to resolve the names and just manually remembered the several IP addresses.
-Finally tired of this situation (and sick at home from work), I finally installed DNS.
+Finally tired of this situation (and sick at home from work), I installed DNS.

 *Disclaimer: There might be a better way to do this.
 If you believe this set up could be made better, please drop me a note.
 I am by no means an expert and would welcome guidance.*